Today We will learn How to Replace a content with CSS

 Using Special Characters & Symbols in Replaced Text

 You might want to replace text with special characters or symbols, like an ampersand, tilde, emdash or non-breaking space.
 To do so, you must using the proper character encoding for that symbol.
-You cannot just place the symbol inside your content: “”; declaration, nor can you use the HTML code (e.g. &amp; & or &mdash; ).
+You cannot just place the symbol inside your content: “”; declaration, nor can you use the HTML code (e.g. & & or — ).

 This entity conversion chart will convert your special character, and give you the appropriate code to use with the CSS content property.